DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 ## Confluence

-Whilst ADO Wiki's are preferred, much historic content exists in [Defra Confluence](https://eaflood.atlassian.net/).
+Whilst ADO Wiki's are preferred, significant content exists in [Defra Confluence](https://eaflood.atlassian.net/).

 New licenses are often challenging to obtain, but should be requested through the `defra-digital.slack.com` Slack workspace in the `#jira-support` channel.

+## CDP Portal

+CDP has it's own [onboarding process](https://portal.cdp-int.defra.cloud/documentation/onboarding/onboarding-process.md) that teams should follow.